Will You Fill and Spill?

 Read and write words spelled with the double letter combination -ll at the end.

-- Small containers to fill (e.g. lids, cups, dishes, bottles)
+- Small containers to fill (e.g., lids, cups, dishes, bottles)

-- Tray, large bowl or cloth to catch things that spill
+- Tray, large bowl, or cloth

 - Scoops, cups, or spoons